YueLiPicasso/intro_ocaml/OCanren_exercises/DCSyn3/README.md

 The generator finds a `p` such that `p(i1) = o1` and the tester checks that this also holds for all the pairs `(i2,o2),...,(in,on)`.
 If the test fails then a new `p` is generated and tested again, and so on until a `p` is found that passes the test.
-A complete search stragety would find all such `p`s.
+A complete search strategy would find all such `p`'s.

 Certain programs such as a pattern matching specification, a switch